Hai5edfm/Fetch-Rewards-Frontend/README.md

 ### Additional configs

-You can change the default configs for limit of results in a single page `(limit)` and max pages for the navigation `(maxPages)`, as well as the number of `(maxFavorites)` that the user must select for finding their match (api accepts max 100)
+In Home page you can change the default configs for limit of results in a single page `(limit)` and max pages for the navigation `(maxPages)`, as well as the number of `(maxFavorites)` that the user must select for finding their match (api accepts max 100)

 <img src="./src/assets/configs_ss.png" />